-Based on the current premises sub-lease arrangement with IBC, the Association's share of the cost to IBC for the total space occupied for the year ended October 31, 2020 is \$611 (2019: \$548), of which \$83 (2019: \$55) has been allocated by the Association to the Alberta Non-Grid RSP and is recorded in Administrative expenses.
+Based on the current premises sub-lease arrangement with IBC, the Association's share of the cost to IBC for the total space occupied for the year ended October 31, 2020 is \$614 (2020: \$611), of which \$66 (2020: \$83) has been allocated by the Association to the Alberta Non-Grid RSP and recorded as leases in Administrative expenses.
 As the sub-lease arrangement is between the Association and IBC, and not with the Alberta Non-Grid RSP, management has determined that there is no other impact of IFRS 16 on the Alberta Non-Grid RSP's financial statements.